z0sun/Deployment-3/README.md

  The unzip utility is used to extract files from ZIP archives.

-3. Create a multibranch pipeline within your Jenkins server.
+3. Create a multibranch pipeline within your Jenkins server in order to build and deploy different branches of your code separately.

-4. Install AWS CLI.
+4. Select GitHub as the branch source which allows you to connect Jenkins with your GitHub repository automatically triggering builds when changes are made to your code.

-5. Install AWS Elastic Beanstalk CLI.
+5. Install AWS EB CLI.

-6. Add this stage to your Jenkins file stage ('Deploy') { steps { sh '/var/lib/jenkins/.local/bin/eb deploy' } }.
-This allows the application to be triggered automatically.
+7. Add the `deploy` stage to your Jenkins file stage ('Deploy') { steps { sh '/var/lib/jenkins/.local/bin/eb deploy' } }.
+This step defines a deployment stage in your pipeline which instructs Jenkins to deploy your application using the EB CLI.

+8. Configure a Webhook in your GiHub repository which will allow GitHub to notify Jwnkins whenever changes are pushed to your repository.
+This automation ensures the Jenkins build and deploy processes are triggered automatically.

 # Issues: